 It is also best to avoid the use of harsh chemicals and detergents while cleaning your mattress.

-If you need a deeper clean for your duvet, then check the label and follow the wash and care instructions.
-Most wool duvets are machine washable, but if they are not then we recommend you wash it in a commercial size laundromat only!
-Since this bedding soaks a lot of water.
+If you need a deeper clean for your duvet, check the label and follow the instructions for the wash and care.
+Most wool duvets that are washable must be washed in a commercial-size laundromat only, since this bedding soaks a lot of water.

-You could line dry your wool pillows but for faster drying, we recommend you remove the wool fill inside and let it dry separately.
+You could line dry your wool pillows, but for faster drying, we recommend you remove the wool fill inside and let it dry separately.

 How to Take Care of Down Under Washable Organic Pillow:

 To keep your mattress pad fresh and clean for longer, we recommend you regularly turn the topper on the bed.
 If it does not need deep cleaning, we advise you to let it out in the sun for a while so that the wool’s natural antibacterial properties can act.
-You could also simply spot clean the minor areas of your mattress topper the topper that requires attention.
+You could also simply spot clean the minor areas of your mattress topper, the topper that requires attention.

-Washing your duvet comforter at home: the next best, time-efficient, and budget-friendly option is to simply toss your duvet/ comforter in the washing machine at home.But the big question here is that can it be treated like regular laundry??If you have a full-sized laundry machine then the answer is Yes, you may wash it at home.
-Nevertheless, if you do not have a large washing machine then head to a commercial wash site.
+The next best, most time-efficient, and budget-friendly option is to simply toss your duvet/ comforter in the washing machine at home.But the big question here is that can it be treated like regular laundry??If you have a full-sized laundry machine, then the answer is Yes, you may wash it at home.
+Nevertheless, if you do not have a large washing machine, then head to a commercial wash site.
 They usually have washing machines three times the size of the ones we have at home and can wash a huge blanket easily.

 Regardless of how you choose to wash your wool bedding, we just want to remind you to always check the manufacturer’s label for wash and care instructions before washing anything.
 A little note: washing it yourself would void the manufacturer’s warranty.